jwentong/jwentong.github.io/index.md

 ### What's New

 {: .text-justify}
+- [06/2026] We are organizing the third OPC-AI Agent training camp; you are welcome to visit our webpage and view the registration details.
+[Website](https://szu-opc-camp.github.io/index.html).
 - [05/2026] I was invited to serve as a technical program committee member for IEEE GlobeCom 2026 SAC - SSC (2026 IEEE Global Communications Conference: Selected Areas in Communications: Satellite and Space Communications).
 - [04/2026] We are organizating a workshop on IEEE GLOBECOM 2026 ([AI Flow: Towards Ubiquitous Intelligencein the Era of Large Foundation Models](https://teleai-ai-flow.github.io/globecom-2026-workshop/)).
 Welcome to submit your papers to this workshop！
 - [03/2026] One of our papers, "*From Raw Data to Shared 3D Semantics: Task-Oriented Communication for Multi-Robot Collaboration*," has been accepted by ICMLCN 2026.
 Congrats to Ruibo!
 [Paper](https://arxiv.org/pdf/2602.08624).